 3. Automate your payments

-Most credit cards let you to set up automatic payments each month.
+Most credit cards let you set up automatic repayments each month.
 Often you can choose whether to repay the minimum amount or the full balance.
-By automating your payments, you can save yourself time managing your bills and make sure you aren’t charged any late fees or recurring interest.
+By automating your repayments of the full balance, you can save yourself time managing your bills and make sure you aren’t charged any late fees or interest on the outstanding balance.